softindex/datakernel/core-serializer/README.md

-Serializers module is a bytecode generator of extremely fast and space efficient serializers, which are used for transferring data over wire or persisting it into a file system or database.
+Serializer module is a bytecode generator of extremely fast and space efficient serializers, which are used for transferring data over wire or persisting it into a file system or database.

 * Schema-less approach - for maximum performance and compactness (unlike other serializers, there is no overhead